JUMP TO A TOPIC

 Interest in Developing New Approaches to Treatment

 “I do believe in the prognostic benefits of knowing what kind of tumor we’re dealing with.
-However, I don’t believe in outright saying whether someone can have surgery based on a classification,” he said.
+However, I don’t believe in outright saying whether someone can have surgery based on a classification,” he says.

 Another option is using robotics.
 He’s a certified console surgeon with robotics and hopes to expand the use of this tactic within the Brigham and Women’s Hospital thoracic surgery department.